 MS Excel: FORMAT Function with Numbers (VBA)

-The Microsoft Excel FORMAT function takes an expression and returns it as a formatted string.
+The Microsoft Excel FORMAT function takes a numeric expression and returns it as a formatted string.

 The syntax for the Microsoft Excel FORMAT function is: